-- obtaining additional information on the customer and on the customer's beneficial owner - obtaining additional information on the intended nature of the business relationship - obtaining information on the source of funds and source of wealth of the customer and of the customer's beneficial owner - obtaining information on the reasons for the transactions - obtaining approval of senior management for establishing or continuing the business relationship - conducting enhanced monitoring of the business relationship by increasing the number and timing of controls applied, and selecting patterns of transactions that need further examination.97 - 6.31 In the case of transactions that are complex or unusually large, or where there is an unusual pattern of transactions, or the transaction or transactions have no apparent economic or legal purpose, the enhanced measures undertaken must include: - as far as reasonably possible, examining the background and purpose of the transaction - increasing the degree and nature of monitoring of the business relationship in which the transaction is made, to determine whether the transaction or relationship appear to be suspicious.98 - 6.32 Depending on the requirements of the case, the enhanced measures undertaken in any case listed in paragraph 6.29 may also include, among other things: - seeking additional independent, reliable sources to verify information provided or made available to the casino operator - taking additional measures to understand better the background, ownership and financial situation of the customer, and other parties to the transaction - taking further steps to be satisfied that the transaction is consistent with the purpose and intended nature of the business relationship - increasing the monitoring of the business relationship, including greater scrutiny of the transactions.99 - 6.33 When assessing whether there is a high risk of money laundering or terrorist financing in a particular situation, and the extent of the measures which should be taken to manage and mitigate the risk, casino operators must take account of the following risk factors, among other things: - whether: - o the business relationship is conducted in unusual circumstances - the customer is resident in a geographical area of high risk (see below) - the customer is the beneficiary of a life insurance policy - the customer is a third country national who is applying for residence rights in or citizenship of an EEA state in exchange for transfers of capital, purchase of a property, government bonds or investment in corporate entities in that EEA state - the product or transaction might favour anonymity - the situation involves non-face-to-face business relationships or transactions (as in the case of remote casinos), without certain safeguards such as an electronic identification process which meets the requirements set out in paragraph 6.17100 - payments will be received from unknown or unassociated third parties of the customer
+- 6.30 In the case of business relationships with customers situated in high-risk third countries or transactions where either of the parties to the transaction are resident in a high-risk third country, the enhanced measures undertaken must include: - obtaining additional information on the customer and on the customer's beneficial owner - obtaining additional information on the intended nature of the business relationship - obtaining information on the source of funds and source of wealth of the customer and of the customer's beneficial owner - obtaining information on the reasons for the transactions - obtaining approval of senior management for establishing or continuing the business relationship - conducting enhanced monitoring of the business relationship by increasing the number and timing of controls applied, and selecting patterns of transactions that need further examination.99 - 6.31 In the case of transactions that are complex or unusually large, or where there is an unusual pattern of transactions, or the transaction or transactions have no apparent economic or legal purpose, the enhanced measures undertaken must include: - as far as reasonably possible, examining the background and purpose of the transaction - increasing the degree and nature of monitoring of the business relationship in which the transaction is made, to determine whether the transaction or relationship appear to be suspicious.100 - 6.32 Depending on the requirements of the case, the enhanced measures undertaken in any case listed in paragraph 6.29 may also include, among other things: - seeking additional independent, reliable sources to verify information provided or made available to the casino operator - taking additional measures to understand better the background, ownership and financial situation of the customer, and other parties to the transaction - taking further steps to be satisfied that the transaction is consistent with the purpose and intended nature of the business relationship - increasing the monitoring of the business relationship, including greater scrutiny of the transactions.101 - 6.33 When assessing whether there is a high risk of money laundering or terrorist financing in a particular situation, and the extent of the measures which should be taken to manage and mitigate the risk, casino operators must take account of the following risk factors, among other things: - whether: - the business relationship is conducted in unusual circumstances - the customer is resident in a geographical area of high risk (see below) - the customer is the beneficiary of a life insurance policy - the customer is a third country national who is applying for residence rights in or citizenship of a state in exchange for transfers of capital, purchase of a property, government bonds or investment in corporate entities in that state - the product or transaction might favour anonymity - the situation involves non-face-to-face business relationships or transactions (as in the case of remote casinos), without certain safeguards such as an electronic identification process which meets the requirements set out in paragraph 6.17102

-97 Regulation 33(3A).
+99 Regulation 33(3A).

-100 Other safeguards mentioned by the European Supervisory Authorities in their Joint Guidelines under Articles 17 and 18(4) of Directive (EU) 2015/849 are electronic identification certificates issued in accordance with Regulation EU (No) 910/2014, and antiimpersonation fraud checks.
+102 Other safeguards mentioned by the European Supervisory Authorities in their Joint Guidelines under Articles 17 and 18(4) of Directive (EU) 2015/849 are electronic identification certificates issued in accordance with Regulation EU (No) 910/2014, and anti-impersonation fraud checks.
 If no safeguards are in place, non-face-to-face business relationships or transactions must be considered to present a high risk of money laundering or terrorist financing.